FreezeHeat/botched_managementphp/README.md

 editing information can be done by double clicking a table cell.
 When you finish editing, select all table rows that were changed and apply.

-Management access
+Management access:

-user kobi
+* user kobi
-pass kobikobi
+* pass kobikobi

 Online example:

-asafy.co.nf/kobi
+* www.asafy.co.nf/kobi
-asafy.con.nf/kobi/index.php/manage
+* www.asafy.co.nf/kobi/index.php/manage